Eastwesser/Goffer/README.md

 Contributions are welcome!
 Please open an issue or submit a pull request if you would like to contribute to this project.

 Feel free to adjust any section based on specific details or preferences for your project.
-T